 Creating a UI by using Blend for Visual Studio

-Blend for Visual Studio helps you design XAML-based Windows and Web applications.
+Blend for Visual Studio helps you design XAML-based Windows desktop, web, Windows Phone, and Windows Store apps.
 It provides the same basic XAML design experience as Visual Studio and adds visual designers for advanced tasks such as animations and behaviors.
-For a comparison between Blend and Visual Studio, see Design XAML in Visual Studio and Blend for Visual Studio.

 If you’re new to Blend for Visual Studio, take a moment to become familiar with the unique features of the workspace.
 This topic takes you on a quick tour.